alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/05-use-form.md

 ### Conditional filter

-`useForm` can also be used in the filtering form used in data filtering scenarios, for example, if you want to search city information by city name, you can set `immediate=true`, it will start querying data at initialization, and then In the operation, call `send` to repeatedly query the data.
+`useForm` also works as a filter form for data filtering.
+For example, to search city information by name, set `immediate=true` so it queries at initialization; then call `send` again to re-query as needed.

 ```javascript
 const { send: searchData } = useForm(queryCity, {